miggtorr/VGCDreamEngine/README.md

 Team data autosaves when edited.

-**NOTE**: Rotom Draft's Battle Calculator is extremely powerful and integrates seamlessly with the Team Builder.
+**NOTE**: Dream Engine's Battle Calculator is extremely powerful and integrates seamlessly with the Team Builder.
 You may prefer to simply populate a Team in the Team Builder and edit the Pokémon in the Battle Calculator instead.
 This is a common workflow.
 See the Battle Calculator explanation below for details.